nikolasbasler/BPhage/README.md

         - Inphared dataset: `$intermediate/additional_datasets/inphared_14Apr2025_genomes_excluding_refseq.fa.gz`
     - Output: Table with clusters: `output/inphared_clustering/bphage_and_inpha_70-85_clusters.tsv`

+---
+---

 ## R scripts
-If you skipped the HPC part and jumped right here, I assume that you have cloned this repository and extracted the `mid_save.tar.gz` (as descibed at the top of this README file), like so (extracting the midsave like this will not overwrite existing files, so it's safe to use if you generated some HPC output):
+If you skipped the HPC part and jumped right here, you will want to clone this repository to a computer that runs RStudio and then extracted the `mid_save.tar.gz` (extracting this file with `-k` will not overwrite existing files, so it's safe to use if you generated some HPC output):

 ```
 git clone --depth 1 https://github.com/nikolasbasler/BPhage